-Failure to withdraw a required minimum distribution (RMD) from an IRA, 401(k) or similar account by the deadline can result in a 50% additional tax assessed on the amount of the RMD that was not taken.
-However, the IRS will waive the 50% additional tax for good cause.
-There are three steps you should take to request waiver of the additional tax:
+Normally, failure to withdraw a Required Minimum Distribution (RMD) from an IRA, 401(k) or similar account by the deadline can result in an additional 25% tax on the amount that should have been withdrawn (or 10% if the RMD is taken by the end of the second year following the year in which it was supposed to be taken).
+The IRS may waive the additional tax for good cause.
+There are three steps to request to have the additional tax waived:

-- Attach a letter of explanation to Form 5329.
-The letter should include why the RMD was missed, the fact that it has now been taken, and describe the steps taken to ensure that future RMDs will be taken as required.
+Third: Attach a letter of explanation to the Forms 5329.
+The letter should state why the RMDs were missed and that they have now been taken and describe the steps taken to ensure that future RMDs will be taken as required.